Paleo Keto Egg Custard Tofu

 You can use any shape of container (square, rectangular or round) as long as it’s oven or heat proof and fits inside of the instant pot, if using.
 My square shape glass container does not come with a heat and oven safe lid so I wrap the custard with parchment paper and secure it with foil so that the steam won’t drip onto the custard and ruin the texture.
 If use corning ware, simply cover the custard with a lid.

-Traditionally Chinese steamed egg custard is made over stovetop.
+Traditionally Chinese steamed egg tofu is made on a stovetop.
 Thanks to the Instant Pot (electric pressure cooker) invention, the process has become way easier.
 When using Instant Pot be sure to set the pressure to LOW so that your custard will be silky smooth.
-If use stovetop, allow the water to come to a gentle simmering state to maintain even temperature.
+If using a stovetop, allow the water to come to a gentle simmering state to maintain an even temperature.

 To some of my readers, steamed savory egg custard might be a new dish.
-You might be wondering what you can do with these custards?
-Besides enjoying it as a stand along side dish (add any sweet or savory dressings you like), Check out this oven baked Paleo Crispy Sesame Tofu, using this egg custard recipe!
+You might be wondering what you can do with these custards.
+Besides enjoying it as a stand-along side dish (add any sweet or savory dressings you like), Check out this Baked Sesame Tofu.

 Ingredients